grygy/review-checklist/README.md

 ## 1. TypeScript

-1. Use variable or helper method for complicated expression.
-Do not use complicated expression directly in `if` statement.
+1. Use variable or helper method for complicated expressions.
+Do not use complicated expressions directly in `if` statement.

     ```typescript
     // Bad